 Museum of Legacies is situated in Kishanpol Bazaar, one of the prominent bazaars of the walled city area in Jaipur.
 The museum is run by the Department of Archaeology.
 Popular tourist attractions like Jantar Mantar, Hawa Mahal, Nahargarh Fort are managed by this department.

-Sharing a few pictures from my past visit to what was then called Maharajah school of arts & craft.
+Sharing a few pictures from my last visit to what was then called Maharajah school of arts & craft.

 Here are a few pictures of the Museum of Legacies from my recent visit.